Tuesday, September 29, 2015

 “And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ” (I Thessalonians 5:23).

 After Paul gave those at Thessalonica instructions, he offered them this prayer.
-First, he asked that the God peace bless them in every respect.
+First, he asked that the God of peace bless them in every respect.
 Then he asked that their entire spirit and soul and body be preserved blameless until the coming of the Lord Jesus Christ.
 However, here is something for you to ponder.
 Who do you believe is responsible for keeping your spirit, soul, and body blameless until the coming of the Lord Jesus Christ?
 Ultimately, you are responsible for your spirit, soul, and body.
 They, your spirit, soul, and body are not the responsibility of God, Jesus, or the Holy Spirit.

 Not long ago, we talked about “walking according to or after the spirit” (Romans 8:1), where we said that this be your spirit; the spirit man inside of you that you walk according to or after.
 We know that many will not agree with this answer and that is fine, because it is and will always be your choice, as to what you accept as a part of your belief system.
 All we ask is that you always open up your Bible and check things out yourself to make sure what you accept is the word of truth, because words can be manipulated to say many things.
 Just make sure what you accept is something that is in line with the word of truth.
 But here is the thing about God that makes him so the wiser; God will only deal with your spirit; he will never deal with your flesh or your soul.
 One of the reasons God only deals with your spirit has to do with accountability.
 As we stated, you are responsible for your spirit, soul, and body because if God was responsible, then on judgment day, you could legally blame him and hold him accountable for everything.
 You would not have to accept any responsibility for your actions.
 Oh, but let the truth be told and reveal just how awesome our God is.